 Devices must not be used to cheat, endanger or violate another person's reasonable expectation of privacy.
 The taking of images without a person's permission is not permitted.
 All students are expected to complete a Responsible Use Agreement at the beginning of each academic year.
+This can be found on the TIS webpage at https://tis.edu.mo/people/students.

-The School recommends that students who live in or are frequent visitors to Mainland China should have a VPN which allows them to access Google apps and tools used for class work.
+The School recommends that students who live in or are frequent visitors to Mainland China should have a VPN that allows them to access Google apps and tools used for classwork.